JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 So, how to fight out of this situation without re-inventing the wheel?

 Following a Barbell Strategy, we can mitigate the bad aspects of structured learning paths with some chaotic and unstructured learning.
-By exploring _unkown unknows_ we can broad our chances to find opportunities that can shift drastically our learning.
+By exploring _unknown unknowns_ we can broad our chances to find opportunities that can shift drastically our learning.

 ![Barbell]({{ "assets/images/learning_quadrants/barbell_strategy.png" | absolute_url }})